Your Appraisal Came Back Low — Here's How to Fight It

 The key word there is factual.
 You can't just say your kitchen is beautiful.
 You need to show comparable sales that support a higher value.
 You need to point out specific errors in their report.

-Most people don't realize they have this option because lenders don't advertise it.
+Most people don't realize they have this option because lenders don't advertise it — and most homeowners are never told how long the reconsideration of value process takes from submission to final decision.

 What You Can Do